galaxyproject/ansible-trackster/README.md

 Variables
 ---------
-Note that some of these variables should match equaly named ones from the [`ansible-cloudman`][acm] role.
+If using this role in the context of [Galaxy CloudMan][cm], note that some of these variables need to match equally named ones from the [`ansible-cloudman`][acm] role.

  - `galaxy_manage_trackster`: (default: `yes`) if set, the role will run
  - `galaxy_user_name`: (default: `galaxy`) system username used for Galaxy